pydio/pydio-doc-admin-guide/4_access_control_and_security/3_action_parameters.md

 ![capture](/images/4_access_control_and_security/action_parameters_example.png)

 ```
-for instance in this screen i wanted the user
+for instance in this screen i wanted the user to not have the ability to create cells
 ```